Denise Sopa, Principal (firstname.lastname@example.org)

 - All car riders will walk with staff members to the cafeteria.

-The BVES Parent Handbook is available on our website at https://www.ccps.org/cms/lib/MD01906418/Centricity/Domain/584/Parent%20Handbook%202017-2018.pdf.
-The Parent Handbook includes a wealth of information about school procedures and what you can expect from BVES throughout the school year.
-Please take time to review the Parent Handbook this week.
+The BVES Parent Handbook includes a wealth of information about school procedures and what you can expect throughout the school year.
+Please take time to review the Parent Handbook in its entirety.
+It is available on our website under the Parents tab or by clicking on the following link: BVES Parent Handbook 18.19

 Throughout the school year, we will be focusing on developing and maintaining a safe, welcoming learning environment for students at Bay View Elementary School.
-Our staff has developed several processes and procedures for helping all students to meet our school-wide expectations; two primary components of our focus on Student Culture are School-wide Discipline and Character Traits.
-A brief overview of both components is below; more information will be forthcoming throughout the month of September.
+Our staff has developed several processes and procedures for helping all students to meet our school-wide expectations.
+Two primary components of our focus on Student Culture are School-Wide Discipline and Character Traits.
+A brief overview of both components is below.

 Overview of School-wide Discipline

-We believe that all students have the potential to be productive citizens, demonstrate positive character in their daily interactions, and achieve at high levels academically.
+We believe that ALL students have the potential to be productive citizens, demonstrate positive character in their daily interactions, and achieve at higher levels academically.

 There are three types of discipline that will be utilized:

 - Preventative Discipline: With preventative discipline, actions are taken to facilitate the demonstration of desired expectations in both academic and social settings.
 Preventative discipline actions include, but are not limited to, teaching, modeling, and reinforcing the desired expectations.

 - Supportive Discipline: With supportive discipline, actions are taken to assist students with self-control by helping them to get back on task.
 Supportive discipline actions include, but are not limited to, the use of praise, reminders, redirections, re-teaching, and/or breaks.